andresarmento/modbus-arduino/README.md

 mb.Ists (SWITCH_ISTS, digitalRead (switchPin));
 ```
 Finally the value of SWITCH_ISTS register changes as the state of the selected digital input.

+<H3> Modbus IP(ENC28J60) </ h3>

+The Arduino standard Ethernet shield is based on chip WIZnet W5100, therefore the IDE comes
+with this library installed.
+If you have a shield based on ENC28J60 from Microchip you must install
+another Ethernet library.
+Among several available we chose EtherCard.

+Download the EtherCard in https://github.com/jcw/ethercard and install it in your IDE.
+Use the following includes in your sketches:

+`` `
+#include <EtherCard.h>
+#include <ModbusIP_ENC28J60.h>
+#include <Modbus.h>
+`` `
+Done!
+The use of Modbus functions is identical to the ModbusIP library described above.

+<B> Notes: </ b>

+1. EtherCard is configured to use the pins 10, 11, 12 and 13.
+2. The voltage for shields based on ENC28J60 is generally 3.3V.

+3. Another alternative is to use the ENC28J60 UIPEthernet library, available from
+https://github.com/ntruchsess/arduino_uip.
+This library was made so that
+mimics the same standard Ethernet library functions, whose work is done by
+Wiznet W5100 chip.
+As the ENC28J60 not have all the features of the other chip, the library
+UIPEthernet uses a lot of memory, as it has to do in software what in the shield Wiznet
+is made in hardware.
+If for some reason you need to use this library, just change
+the file ModbusIP.h and your sketches, changing the lines:

+`` `
+#include <Ethernet.h>
+`` `

+by

+`` `
+#include <UIPEthernet.h>
+`` `

+Then, you can use the ModbusIP library (not the ModbusIP_ENC28J60).
+In fact it allows any library or skecth, made for
+Wiznet shield be used in shield ENC28J60.
+The big problem with this approach
+(and why we chose EtherCard) is that UIPEthernet library + ModbusIP uses about 60%
+arduino program memory, whereas with Ethercard + ModbusIP_ENC28J60
+this value drops to 30%!

 Other Modbus libraries